delphic-digital/Skeletor.docs/content/contribute/writing-docs.md

 * [Install Hugo](http://gohugo.io/overview/installing/)
 * Clone the [Skeletor.docs](https://github.com/delphic-digital/Skeletor.docs) repo.

-From the command line `cd` into your clonned directory and run `hugo server`.
+From the command line, `cd` into your cloned directory and run `hugo server`.

 Browse to localhost:1313 and the Skeletor documentation site should be up and running!
-In the content directory are all the markdown files that make up the pages.
-There is a special meta at the top that the site relys on to build out the nav.
+The content directory contains all the markdown files that make up the pages.
+There is a special meta at the top for defining nav structure and page title.

-After you commit, a script will auto deploy the changes to github pages, for live website updates!
+After you commit, a script will auto deploy the changes to github pages for live website updates!